Specifying expiry (or valid-from) dates on gift cards

-- Expiring within a set number of months after-sale
+- Expiring within a set number of months after purchase

 In certain territories, there are rules governing expiry settings.
 It is worth understanding the rules before choosing a policy that fits your business and is in adherence with your local rules.

-US merchants: Credit CARD Act Requirements for Gift Certificates, Store Gift Cards, and General-Use Prepaid Cards
+US merchants: Credit CARD Act Requirements for Gift Certificates and Store Gift Cards

 Canadian merchants: Prepaid purchase card legislation